udwije/QuickYTDL/README.md

 # QuickYTDL

 A fast, modern, open-source playlist and video downloader with a sleek PyQt6 GUI.
-Download single videos or entire playlists in your choice of resolution or MP3, track per-item progress, and optionally shut down your machine when done.
+Download single videos or entire playlists in your choice of Video resolutions or MP3, track per-item progress, and optionally shut down your machine when done.

 ---